 The Central Asian Archives is a special collection within the SRIFIAS Library that consists of two types of materials: 1) a collection of microfilms and photocopies (obtained primarily from libraries in Moscow and St. Petersburg) of out-of-print publications dealing with Central Asia, all of which were previously unavailable at Indiana University’s Wells Library and most of which are quite rare in the United States in general; 2) a collection of microfilms of Persian, Turkic, and Arabic manuscripts containing historical, biographical, and geographical works on Islamic Central Asia, obtained from manuscript repositories in Western Europe, Turkey, India, Pakistan, Afghanistan, and above all the former Soviet Union.

-The Institute for Advanced Study is pleased to announce the 2016 Summer Repository Research Fellows:
+The Institute for Advanced Study's 2016 Summer Repository Research Fellows were:

-Michelle Ann Abate from The Ohio State University will be collaborating with Heather Elizabeth Blair of IUB to work in collections of the Lilly Library.
+Michelle Ann Abate from The Ohio State University, collaborating with Heather Elizabeth Blair of IUB to work in collections of the Lilly Library.

-Deborah Cohen from University of Missouri-St. Louis will be collaborating with Lessie Jo Frazier of IUB to work in the Kinsey Institute collections.
+Deborah Cohen from University of Missouri-St. Louis, collaborating with Lessie Jo Frazier of IUB to work in the University Archives.

-Michael P. Gonella from the Myaamia Research Center, Miami University, will be working in collections of the Glenn A. Black Laboratory of Archaeology and IU Herbarium.
+Michael P. Gonella from the Myaamia Research Center, Miami University, working in collections of the Glenn A. Black Laboratory of Archaeology and IU Herbarium.

-Philip M. Novack-Gottshall from Benedictine University, Lisle, IL, will be working in the Indiana University Paleontology Collection.
+Philip M. Novack-Gottshall from Benedictine University, Lisle, IL, working in the Indiana University Paleontology Collection.

-Paul Tyler from Old Town School of Folk Music, Chicago City Colleges will be working in the Archives of Traditional Music and Traditional Arts Indiana/Mathers Museum of World Cultures.
+Paul Tyler from Old Town School of Folk Music, Chicago City Colleges, working in the Archives of Traditional Music and Traditional Arts Indiana/Mathers Museum of World Cultures.

 The recipient of the 2015 Summer Repository Research Fellowship was Benjamin J. Barnes.
 Barnes, Second Chief of the Shawnee Tribe, is collaborating with the directors of the Glenn Black Lab and the Mathers Museum, April Sievert and Jason Baird Jackson, and Glenn Black Lab staff member Wayne Huxhold.
 For more information click here.
 For flyer information click here.